driazati/tvm/docs/arch/relay_intro.rst

 This does, however, have some implications on how we write passes:

 - If you come from a dataflow background and want to handle lets, keep a map of var to the expressions so you can perform lookup when encountering a var.
 This likely means a minimum change as we already need a map from expressions to transformed expressions anyway.
 Note that this will effectively remove all the lets in the program.
-- If you come from a PL background and like A-normal form, we will provide a dataflow to A-normal form pass.
+- If you come from a PL background and like A-normal form, we provide `a dataflow to A-normal form pass <https://github.com/apache/tvm/blob/main/src/relay/transforms/to_a_normal_form.cc>`_.
 - For PL folks, when you are implementing something (like a dataflow-to-ANF transformation), be mindful that expressions can be DAGs, and this usually means that we should visit expressions with a ``Map<Expr, Result>`` and only compute the transformed result once, so the resulting expression keeps the common structure.

 There are additional advanced concepts such as symbolic shape inference, polymorphic functions